-Announcing the launching of our "2023 Project Free the Innocent: Journey to Justice"
+"2023 Project Free the Innocent: Journey to Justice"

-I am often asked, "What can I do to help stop wrongful convictions and/or help those already wrongfully convicted?"
-This year we invite you to join us for our 2023 Project Free the Innocent: Journey to Justice.
-We will be dedicated to offering as many modalities as possible for you to contribute to raising awareness about wrongful convictions, exposing injustice, and/or furthering your own case or one for which you advocate.—Liz Franklin, Founding Director, Wrongful Convictions News
+I am often asked, "What can I do to help stop wrongful convictions or help those already wrongfully convicted?"
+To this end, we invite you to join us for our 2023-24 Project Free the Innocent: Journey to Justice.
+We will be dedicated to offering as many modalities as possible for you to contribute to raising awareness about wrongful convictions, exposing injustice, or furthering your own case or one for which you advocate.—Liz Franklin, Founding Director, Wrongful Convictions News™

-Here's just a hand full of the resources already on the list of the modalities that we will be exploring.
-However, in order to do this properly, we are asking for your help.
-From now until Wrongful Conviction Day on October 2nd, we will be compiling resources that we feel will help those who are trying to navigate their way through their journey to justice.
-Whether it be legal help, help with law enforcement, how to hire the right attorney for your case, an awesome investigator, a online Bible study group, or how to volunteer hands on, remotely or financially, etc. If it is a resource that you recommend (and perferably have first hand knowledge with) we want to hear from you.
-You can easily recommend a resource by clicking here
+Here are just a handful of the resources already on the list of the modalities that we will be indexing.
+However, in order to do this successfully, we are asking for your help.
+As we start compiling resources that we feel will help those who are navigating their journey to justice, we'd like to know if you have any resources to add.
+Whether it be legal help, help with issues concerning law enforcement, how to hire the right attorney for your case, finding the right investigator for your situation, online Bible study groups where you can learn how to apply the Scripture to the daily life of the wrongfully convicted and their advocates, or how to volunteer hands-on, remotely, or financially, etc. If it is a resource that you recommend (and preferably have first-hand knowledge of) we want to hear from you.

-How to write an effective clemency request letter.
+How to write an effective clemency request letter

 How to contact the right people and what communication mode is best.
 Also, what's the best way to follow up.